Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 Satellite

-Run the following on all nodes to install LINSTOR’s Satellite component:
+Enter the following command on all nodes to install LINSTOR’s satellite component:

 # apt -y install linstor-satellite